 - Provide students the opportunity to grow and become creative, innovative and critical thinkers.

 - Are sustainable – they can be replicated in other classrooms, schools and school districts.

 - Allow students to apply classroom knowledge to real-life applications.

 FISEF Good Idea Grants have funded a wide range of projects, including preschool preparedness, robotics, after school reading programs, outdoor classrooms, a digital history of a Native American tribe, efforts to strengthen community relations between military members and citizens and more.

 The grant application opens at the NAFIS Fall Conference and runs through December 15.
 Grantees are announced at the NAFIS Spring Conference.

-The 2019 application period is now CLOSED.
-The grant review committee will meet in mid-January 2020.
+The 2020-2021 application period is now OPEN.
+Download the application to learn more.
+Grants will be awarded early 2021.
 We will reach out to applicants shortly thereafter as to whether their grant is funded or not.

 As part of grant reporting, recipients are required to submit a video on their project, which is shown at the NAFIS Spring Conference.